piax93/CNodePP/README.md

 # CNodePP

 Have you ever dreamed of creating your own HTTP server from scratch?
 Me neither, but I was curious to see how far I could go.
 What I'm trying to do is bringing the code-style of the Node.js http framework in a C++ environment.
 The idea is to have a central core handling swappable submodules, compiled as shared objects, which represent the various routes/functionalities of the web service.
+It is compatible with Linux only, I don't see any good reason to run a server on another OS.

 #### What has been done so far
 * Structure to hot-swap modules.
-* 0.01% of the HTTP standard (just enough to answer a GET requests).
+* 0.01% of the HTTP standard (just enough to answer GET requests).
-* Template parser to insert variables in html files.
+* Template parsing to insert submodules and variables in html files.

 #### What would be cool to get done
 * Complete HTTP specifications (at least the most important features).
-* Add the functionality to include submodules in templates.
+* Interface to GET static resources.
 * Use pre-forking (to avoid too many simultaneous requests).
 * Add compression library.
 * Add SSL compatibility.